The Bahamas Residential Property Market Analysis 2025

 The rental market in The Bahamas is substantially skewed towards luxury vacation properties and short-term holiday rentals, while the lack of affordable supply remains one of the most relevant issues for the local population, with many households priced out of homeownership (during the 2010 Census, nearly 35% of private dwellings in the country were reported to be occupied by paying tenants, and further 5.9% leased or occupied rent-free).

-Rents for luxury vacation homes also differ a lot depending on location, size of the property, and amenities offered, as well as the season (peak months typically being December through April):
+According to a guide from the local brokerage MCR Bahamas, rents for luxury vacation homes can differ a lot depending on location, size of the property, and amenities offered, as well as the season (peak months typically being December through April):

 • High-rise condos: USD 2,000 to USD 5,000 per month;